bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/BareosPrograms.rst

 .. warning::
    If you have Bareos running and you want to use one of these programs, you will either need to stop the |bareosSd|
-   or :strong:`unmount` any tape drive you want to use, otherwise the drive may get busy because Bareos is using it.
+   or :bcommand:`unmount` any tape drive you want to use, otherwise the drive may get busy because Bareos is using it.
    After this, you can use the command :command:`mtx` or :ref:`mtx-changer script <section-MtxChangerManualUsage>` to load the required volume into the tape drive.